dmbarbour/glas/docs/GlasApps.md

 ### Performance-Risk Mitigation

 Initially, application programs must use the 'prog' header, i.e. `prog:(do:GlasProgram, app, ...)`.
+However, optimizations on this representation are not easy.

 Eventually, we might extend representation or application programs with specialized variants to simplify essential transaction machine optimizations - i.e. nodes explicitly for checkpointing, stable forks, and fine-grained partitioning of state.
-This design mitigates risk in case annotations prove awkward or inadequate for the task.
+This opportunity mitigates risk in case annotations prove awkward or inadequate for the task.

+Use of 'fork' for concurrency is not very efficient without the incremental computing and replication optimizations.
+We should avoid it where feasible.
+But we can still support fork concurrency to a limited degree by 'scheduling' forks instead of randomizing them:

+* after evaluation of a fork succeeds, try that fork again soon.
+* ordered cycle through failed forks; guarantee opportunity to run.
+* when all forks seem to be failing, wait briefly before retry.

+This would be inefficient because we don't have incremental computing, but predictable and effective in case we try running an app that uses fork-based concurrency.

 ### Robust References